 He previously lectured in the Department of Scholastic Philosophy at Queen’s University Belfast (1979-1982) and in the Department of Philosophy at St Patrick’s College, Maynooth (1982-1989), then a Recognized College of the National University of Ireland, and now Maynooth University.
 He has held Visiting Professorships in the USA, including at Yale University (1986-1987), Connecticut College (1992-1993), Rice University (Fall 2003 and Spring 2006), Northwestern University (2007), and internationally the Chinese University of Hong Kong (Summer 2010).
 He was Gadamer Visiting Professor at Boston College (Spring 2015).
 He also served as Walter Murdoch Adjunct Professor in the Humanities, Murdoch University, Perth, Australia (2012-2015).

-Dermot Moran is Director of the International Centre of Newman Studies in UCD promoting the legacy of John Henry Cardinal Newman, first Rector of the Catholic University, Dublin, 1954-1858.
+Dermot Moran was Director of the International Centre of Newman Studies in UCD promoting the legacy of John Henry Cardinal Newman, first Rector of the Catholic University, Dublin, 1954-1858.
 He is now Chairperson of the Board of the UCD Newman Centre for the Study of Religions.

-Dermot Moran is an elected member of the Executive of the Society for Phenomenology and Existential Philosophy (2013-2016).
+Dermot Moran was an elected member of the Executive of the Society for Phenomenology and Existential Philosophy (2013-2016).